DevExpress-Examples/winforms-reorder-grid-rows-by-drag-and-drop/Readme.md

 This example demonstrates how to attach the [Drag-and-Drop Behavior](https://documentation.devexpress.com/WindowsForms/118656/Common-Features/Behaviors/Drag-And-Drop-Behavior) to the WinForms Grid Control and handle drag-drop-related events to allow users to reorder data rows using drag-and-drop.

 > **Note**:
-> Behavior describes a functional aspect of a DevExpress WinForms UI control.
+> The Behavior describes a functional aspect of a DevExpress WinForms UI control.
 >
 > Read the following help topic for more information: [Behaviors](https://docs.devexpress.com/WindowsForms/117235/common-features/behaviors).